macathena/macathena/README.md

 # MacAthena
 ## Welcome to MacAthena
- The MacAthena project is working to bring the functionality of the [Athena system](http://web.mit.edu/is/topics/athena/) to your [Mac OS X](http://www.apple.com/macosx/) Tiger, Leopard, Snow Leopard, or Lion machine.
+ The MacAthena project is working to bring the functionality of the [Athena system](http://web.mit.edu/is/topics/athena/) to your [Mac OS X](http://www.apple.com/macosx/) Tiger, Leopard, Snow Leopard, Lion, Mojave, or Catalina machine.

 MacAthena is a project of [SIPB](http://sipb.mit.edu/).
 If you have questions or comments, please contact the [MacAthena maintainers.](mailto:sipb-macathena@mit.edu)